Things To Do

 Casado

-A typical lunch dish featuring rice, beans, salad, and a choice of protein like chicken or fish.
+A typical lunch plate of rice, beans, salad, plantains and a protein (chicken, beef or fish); abundant at local sodas and mid-range restaurants.

 Olla de Carne